Tarrant District Court Plan

 “Liquid assets”: Liquid assets shall include, but are not limited to, cash, savings and checking accounts, stocks, bonds, certificates of deposit, and equity in real and personal property, as well as any interest in retirement accounts.

-A defendant whose household income exceeds the latest Living Wage Calculator guideline may still qualify for a court-appointed attorney if a district judge or magistrate determines special circumstances exist.
+A defendant whose household income exceeds 150% of the latest poverty guidelines may still qualify for a court-appointed attorney if a district judge or magistrate determines special circumstances exist.
 In determining whether special circumstances exist, a district judge or magistrate may consider unusual, excessive, or extraordinary medical expenses, the age or physical infirmity of household members, or other expenses.
 A district judge or magistrate may also consider the complexity of the case, the estimated cost of presenting a legal defense, the fees charged by lawyers in the community for providing defense services in similar cases, whether the defendant has retained counsel in related legal matters (e.g., administrative license revocation, forfeiture, etc.), any efforts the defendant has made to retain an attorney, and any other factor impacting the ability of the defendant to retain private counsel.

 As set forth in Article 26.04(p), Texas Code of Criminal Procedure, a defendant who is determined to be indigent is presumed to remain indigent for the remainder of the proceedings in the case unless a material change in the defendant's financial circumstances occurs.
 If there is a material change in financial circumstances after an indigency determination, the defendant, the defendant’s counsel, or the attorney representing the state may move for reconsideration of the determination.